bartbutenaers/node-red-contrib-ui-svg/README.md

 And also lots of credits to Joseph Liard, the author of [DrawSvg](#DrawSvg-drawing-editor) for his assistance!

 :warning: ***Version 2.0.0 contains a breaking change for events!!!
+However to have no impact on existing flows, legacy mode is enabled automatically for old nodes (to have the same behaviour as version 1.x.x).
+But it is advised to turn of legacy mode, and fix your flow.
 See [here](https://github.com/bartbutenaers/node-red-contrib-ui-svg/wiki/Breaking-change-version-2.0.0) for more information.***

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):